milenkovicm/netty-kafka-producer/readme.md

 KafkaProducer producer = new KafkaProducer("localhost", 9092, "test_topic", properties);
 ```

-Netty producer has no runtime dependency on any kafka or scala package.
+Netty producer has no runtime dependency on `kafka` or `scala` libraries.

 ## Copy vs composite